I have a rather love-hate relationship with radishes.

 On the one hand, I cannot pass winters without having my weekly dose of ‘Mooli ke parathe’ and hot coffee (gastric troubles be damned!).
 However, present me with a radish salad or juice, and I will run away.
 Trust me; this method works better than a smelly sock on me.

-Whatever is the case, the health and beauty facts associated with this root cannot be ignored.
+Whatever is the case, the beauty and health benefits of radish cannot be ignored.
 It’s actually a nutrient haven.
 Scroll down to know more!

 Scientific Name—Raphanus sativus